Shrine Pass in Colorado - A Comprehensive Guide for Off-Road Enthusiasts

 Is the road to Shrine Pass paved?

-Tucked away in central Colorado, the narrow, dirt road to the summit is totally unpaved.
+The narrow, dirt road to the summit is totally unpaved.
 It is called Shrine Pass Road (Forest Road 709).
 It’s the highest point of the road.
-The pass gets its name from the view of Mount of the Holy Cross.
+The road was once the main access way between Denver and Glenwood Springs, until US-6 (along Interstate 70) was built, in the 1970s.

 Is the Shrine Pass road challenging?